Metastruct/outfitter/README.md

 The addon and all contributions to it are licensed to Meta Construct for use as seen fit (including selling [under a more permissive license](https://creativecommons.org/licenses/by-nd/4.0/)) to ensure further development (including relicensing the whole addon and all contributions under a more permissive license such as [AGPL/MIT](https://choosealicense.com/) in the future).
 Meta Construct may also transfer (not duplicate) its rights.

-The addon is licensed under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License] https://creativecommons.org/licenses/by-nc-nd/4.0/).
+The addon is licensed under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License]( https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ### Contributing